Berberis vulgaris: benefits, dosage, contraindications

 Anti-urolithic

-Berberine, an alkaloid found in barberry, has shown anti-urolithic potential.
-In an animal model of urolithiasis, berberine (10 mg/kg) prevented the deposition of calcium oxalate crystals in kidney tubules and the resulting physical manifestations, including weight loss, renal function alteration, and oxidative stress.
+Berberine, an alkaloid present in barberry, has shown anti-urolithic potential.
+In an animal model of urolithiasis, berberine (10 mg/kg) prevented the deposition of calcium oxalate crystals in the renal tubules and the resulting physical manifestations, including weight loss, impaired renal function, and oxidative stress.

 Usages associés